davidroad/GRPa-PRS/Deprecated/README.txt

-# Please the full workflow folder
+# Please use the full workframe folder
 # GRPa-PRS Workflow using SCZ Dataset as an Example

 ### **Step 0: Data Preparation for PRS**